sled-rs/sled-rs.github.io/perf.md

 great talks on a project to take this concept much farther than would seem plausible.

 There are sometimes parts of our programs that can be parallelized, while others must be executed in a serial fashion.
-It shows that throwing more resources at a workload will not usually cause that workload to complete in a fraction of time
+Amdahl's law shows that throwing more resources at a workload will not usually cause that workload to complete in a proportional fraction of time

 The main takeaway: